 - Externally, by directing a radiation beam at the affected area of the body (external beam radiation therapy)

 - Internally, by placing a device filled with radioactive material inside your vagina, usually for only a few minutes (brachytherapy)

 - Both externally and internally

-Premenopausal women may stop menstruating and begin menopause as a result of radiation therapy.
-If you might want to get pregnant after radiation treatment, ask your doctor about ways to preserve your eggs before treatment starts.
+If you haven't started menopause yet, radiation therapy might cause menopause.
+If you might want to consider becoming pregnant after radiation treatment, ask your doctor about ways to preserve your eggs before treatment starts.

-Chemotherapy uses medications, usually injected into a vein, to kill cancer cells.
-Low doses of chemotherapy are often combined with radiation therapy, since chemotherapy may enhance the effects of the radiation.
-Higher doses of chemotherapy are used to control advanced cervical cancer that may not be curable.
+For locally advanced cervical cancer, low doses of chemotherapy are often combined with radiation therapy, since chemotherapy may enhance the effects of the radiation.
+Higher doses of chemotherapy might be recommended to help control symptoms of very advanced cancer.

 Supportive (palliative) care

 Palliative care is specialized medical care that focuses on providing relief from pain and other symptoms of a serious illness.
 Palliative care specialists work with you, your family and your other doctors to provide an extra layer of support that complements your ongoing care.

 When palliative care is used along with all of the other appropriate treatments, people with cancer may feel better and live longer.